crystalbit/demo-shop-howto-deploy/README.md

 * `db-order.js` tests order database functions: creates an order and adds order position to it;
 * `db-product.js` tests product database functions: creates, modifies and looks for a product;
 * `server-list-products.js` emulates server and fetches product list via http query;
-* `server-push-orders.js` emulates server and creates new order with existing api.
+* `server-push-orders.js` emulates server and creates new order with existing api, also creates order with invalid phone to check server validation.

 ## Sample backend test output
 ```console